csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 The site to which a tablet is assigned acts as the master site for that tablet.
 All updates are routed through this site, and updates are then propagated to replicas of the tablet.
 Lookups are also sent to the same site, so that reads are consistent with writes.

-The partitioning of data into tablets is not fixed up front, but happens dy- namically.
+The partitioning of data into tablets is not fixed up front, but happens dynamically.
 As data are inserted, if a tablet grows too big, it is broken into smaller parts.
 Further, even if a tablet is not large enough to merit being broken up, if the load (get/put operations) on that tablet are excessive, the tablet may be broken into smaller tablets, which can be distributed across two or more sites to share the load.
 Usually the number of tablets is much larger than the number of sites, for the same reason that virtual partitioning is used in parallel databases.

 It is important to know which site in the overall system is responsible for a particular tablet.
 This can be done by having a tablet controller site which tracks the partitioning function, to map a get() request to one or more tablets, and a mapping function from tablets to sites, to find which site were responsible for which tablet.
 Each request coming into the system must be routed to the correct site; if a single tablet controller site is responsible for this task, it would soon